domptail/French-Names/README.md

 1. Most common names in 2015 and overall between 1900 and 2015
 2. Evolution of some specific names throughout the years
 3. Evolution of the number of different names
+4. Name trends
-4. Evolution of the length of names
+5. Evolution of the length of names

 ## Potential future analysis:
 - Gender of names: Some names can be both male and female (e.g., Camille, Dominique, Valérie).
 Study the evolution over time of the gender of some names (percentage of males vs. females).